Meet our newly established Board for State Records Authority NSW.

 Dr Brian Lindsay, Board Chair

 Dr Brian Lindsay Dr Lindsay holds a PhD in History from the University of New South Wales and has varied professional experience in both the history and public sectors.
-Dr Lindsay is currently a professional researcher and author and has expressed his interest in continuing as a member and Chairperson of the Board.
+Dr Lindsay is currently a professional researcher and author.
 Dr Lindsay is Council Member of the NSW Heritage Council.

 Ms Amy Beaumont, General Counsel at Port Authority of New South Wales

-Amy Beaumont Executive in a highly regarded state owned corporation with extensive experience in risk management developed from the delivery and management of diverse legal services in Australia and internationally within corporate and NSW Government.
+Amy Beaumont Ms Amy Beaumont is an executive in a highly regarded state owned corporation with extensive experience in risk management developed from the delivery and management of diverse legal services in Australia and internationally within corporate and NSW Government.

 Dr Naomi Parry Duncan